openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

 ------------------------

 The ``bitbake-setup status`` sub-command shows the status of a :term:`Setup`.
-Any differences between the local copy of the :term:`generic configuration` and the upstream one are printed on the console.
+Any differences between the local copy of the :term:`Configuration Template` and the upstream one are printed on the console.

 If the BitBake environment is sourced and ready to build, the ``bitbake-setup status`` command (without any arguments) will show the status of the current